 The central notion in MMT is that of a diagram consisting of a list of modules.
 For our purposes, theories are the only modules we need.
 MMT theories are named sets of statements and are used to represent formal constructs such as logical frameworks, logics, and theories.
 At the declaration level MMT has includes and constants.
 Constants are meant to represent a variety of OMDoc declarations and are simply named symbols with an optional type and definition.
-The types and definitions are MMT expressions which are based on OPENMATH and inx, c, T represent variable, constant, and theory names (strings) respectively clude variable and symbol references as well as application and binding.
+The types and definitions are MMT expressions, which are based on OPENMATH.
+Exx, c, T represent variable, constant, and theory names (strings) respectively pressions are references to bound variables x and constants c, bound variable declarations x : E, and complex expressions $c(E^)$ (which include variable binding by using x : E as a child).

 Module Level ļ

-Diagram $\gamma$ ::= Mod
+Diagram γ ::= Mod

-Module $\operatorname{Mod}$ ::= Thy
+Module Mod ::= Thy

-Theory Thy ::= $T = \{ \text{Dec}^ \}$
+Theory Thy ::= $T = \{ \mathrm{Dec}^ \}$

-Statem ent Le evel
+Statement Level

 Declaration Dec ::= c[:E][:=E]

-Thy include $l$
+$\operatorname{Thy} \operatorname{include} l$

 Object Level

-Expression $\overline{E}$ ::= $x \mid c \mid x : E$
+Expression E ::= $x \mid c \mid x : E$

-$x(E^) \mid c(E^)$
+$c(E^)$

 Fig. 1.
-MMT Grammar
+Mmt Grammar

 The semantics of MMT provides an inference systems that includes in particular two judgments for typing and equality of expressions.
 Via Curry-Howard, the former includes provability, e.g., a theorem F is represented as a constant with type F, whose definiens is the proof.
 We have to omit the details here for brevity.
-We only emphasize that MMT is foundation-independent: The syntax does not assume any special constants (e.g., $\lambda$ ), and the semantics does not assume any special typing rules (e.g., functional extensionality).
+We only emphasize that MMT is foundation-independent: The syntax does not assume any special constants (e.g., λ), and the semantics does not assume any special typing rules (e.g., functional extensionality).
 Instead, any such foundation-specific aspects are supplied by special MMT theories called foundations.
-For example, the foundation for the logical framework LF [HHP93] declares constants for type, $\lambda$ , $\Pi$ , and @ (for application) as well as the necessary typing rules.
+For example, the foundation for the logical framework LF [HHP93] declares constants for type, λ , Π , and @ (for application) as well as the necessary typing rules.
 Thus, the MMT module system governs, e.g., which typing rules are available in which theory.
 The details can be found in [Rab17].